 - Using air conditioning during times of peak mosquito activity.

 - Removing mosquito breeding sources from around your home, such as trash, old tires, or other areas that collect small amounts of water.

 The CDC has comprehensive information on preventing mosquito bites if you need more detailed information.

-The Fishers Health Department response to rodent-based complaints in public properties or those that could affect the public.
+The Fishers Health Department responds to rodent-based complaints in public properties or those that could affect the public.
 Once a complaint is submitted, we will conduct an inspection and assess the need for further action.
 We do not perform routine pest management for private residents.

-Education information concerning rodent prevention will be provided to individuals and groups upon request.
+Information concerning rodent prevention is provided upon request.

 File a Complaint